Frequently Asked Questions

 Q. What is the current status of the Receivership?

 A. The Receiver has completed her distribution of the remaining publicly traded securities to Class 4 claimants.
 The distribution of all of the estate’s shares in Airbnb, Bloom Energy, Cloudera, Dropbox, Lyft, MongoDB, Palantir, Pinterest, Snapchat, and Uber is therefore complete.
-The Receiver is exploring options to monetize the estate’s holdings of four securities that have yet to go public (Addepar, Evernote, Lookout and Zocdoc).
+The Receiver is exploring options to monetize the estate’s holdings of three securities that have yet to go public (Addepar, Lookout and ZocDoc).

 In late 2020, the Receiver also made a cash distribution to Class 3 Claimants in the amount of 80% of their cash claims.
 Although the Receiver does not yet have an estimate as to when additional distributions can be made, the Receiver remains optimistic that Class 3 Claimants will receive another substantial distribution, possibly up to 100% of their allowed claims.